 But some scenarios where delivery is cheaper are less obvious.
 Say you own a small business, and you have 10 local orders (within a 25-mile radius) to deliver.
 You sell glass figurines that are compact but heavy.
 To ship these items in USPS Large Flat Rate boxes would cost $211 (at $21.10 each).
 Alternatively, you could hire a delivery driver at $18 an hour for just four hours and pay less than half that cost.

 - Faster turnaround times: Using an in-house team removes a step from the logistics chain because products can go directly from your warehouse or store to customers rather than from a warehouse to a courier distribution center or post office and then to a customer.
 If a local customer requests a rush order, you won’t have to pay extra fees to a shipper, either.

 - Flexibility with packaging: When you deliver items yourself (or use an in-house team), you get to pack and wrap items in whatever way you choose, so you can make sure your packaging design reflects your brand.
 If you run an eco-friendly company, you could use biodegradable containers.
-Sell plants or fresh floral arrangements?
-With self-delivery, you won’t need to worry about insulating and protecting your products for shipping.
+Selling, shipping, and delivering plants?
+With self delivery you don’t need to worry about insulating and protecting your products for shipping.

 - Viable only within a certain radius of warehouses: The biggest drawback to delivery is that it’s possible only within a certain radius of your storage facility.

 - Requires a delivery vehicle and team: You’ll need to have manpower and horsepower to execute in-house delivery.
 Note: You can mitigate this expense by hiring couriers on a contract basis and having them use their own vehicles.

 - Routing deliveries is tedious and time-consuming: This used to be true, but thanks to route optimization software, routing deliveries is now fast and simple.